-E-commerce is regulated by the Law “On Electronic Commerce” issued on April 29, 2004 and updated in 2015.
+- E-commerce is regulated by the Law “On Electronic Commerce” issued on April 29, 2004, and updated in 2015 and 2022.
 Under the law, electronic transactions should provide customers with the following information about the seller:

 - a record of all electronic documents and messages should be retained.

 The Cabinet of Ministers is responsible for implementation of state policy and programs in e-commerce and coordinates the activities of state bodies in this field.
-The Ministry for Development of Information Technologies and Communications is specially authorized by Cabinet of Ministers to oversee e-commerce.
+The Ministry of Digital Technologies is specially authorized by Cabinet of Ministers to oversee e-commerce.

-The international E-commerce Day conference has been held annually since 2018.
+The international E-commerce Day conference was held in 2018 and 2019.
 The annual ICT Week (organized each September) includes an E-commerce section.